linyao7/Hardhat-Tutorial-1/README.md

 npm start
 ```

-On clicking button on the UI, we can now interact with the smart contract.
+On clicking button on the UI, a sign message will be initiated and we can now interact with the smart contract.